 Oh, and what does your wand look like (something tells me that “style” is part of your magic).

-11. MP: I’ve mentioned “little Joan” a few times.
+Something sleek with sparkles. - MP: I’ve mentioned “little Joan” a few times.
 So, let’s talk to her one last time.
 If you were to speak to “little Joan” and address the doubts, concerns and uncertainties that new talent often encounter, what would you tell her…and all the other “little Joans”?

 JB: Okay, where’s your therapist’s couch?
 Since you’re talking about what appears to be a choice “little Joan” is making to go into voice acting, I’m going make “little Joan” 20 to 30 years old.
 What I would tell her is this: Get a full, well-rounded education in the arts and humanities.
 Seek out bona fide educators who live, breathe and eat the art of teaching.
 Teach yourself to observe life and communication like a scientist.
 Up your curiosity quotient.
 Learn from everyone and every situation.
 Learn all the time, as if it’s a way of breathing.
 Seek out a mentor who has achieved the kind of dream you envision for yourself.
 Study how they got there.
 Map out the steps to your dream, then adjust and refine it to adapt to the many unexpected pitfalls, roadblocks, angels and helpers that come along.
 Understand that dreams and goals do not show up as straight lines.
 They show up as crooked paths with dangers, dead ends, and wide rivers to cross.
 In other words, they come with problems.
 Embrace the problems as the motivation that will get you where you want to go.
 Life equals problems.
 You’re not living life if you’re not solving problems.
 The bigger the problem, the bigger the life.
 Ultimately, the more you train, learn and practice the more confident and prepared you will be.